Placed Right Fence Co.

 This is the single question that separates a fence that lasts 20 years from one that leans, heaves, and fails within three.
-In New Hampshire, the ground freezes deep โ and if your fence posts don't go below that freeze line, the expanding soil will push them out of the ground every single winter.
+In New Hampshire, the ground freezes deep โ€” and if your fence posts don't go below that freeze line, the expanding soil will push them out of the ground every single winter.

-New Hampshire's design frost depth is 48 inches in most of the state โ 4 feet below finished grade.
-This is the depth at which the ground is expected to freeze during a severe winter.
-Posts that end above this depth sit in soil that cycles between frozen and thawed each season.
-That cycle exerts enormous upward pressure on anything buried in it โ a process called frost heave.
+New Hampshire's frost line runs deep, and the exact depth varies by town and elevation.
+It's the level the ground is expected to freeze to during a severe winter.
+Posts that stop above the frost line sit in soil that cycles between frozen and thawed each season.
+That cycle exerts enormous upward pressure on anything buried in it โ€” a process called frost heave.

 What Frost Heave Actually Does to a Fence

 Frost heave doesn't just push a post slightly off level.
-Over two or three winters, it can raise a post 3โ4 inches out of the ground.
+Over two or three winters, it can raise a post 3โ€“4 inches out of the ground.
 When one post heaves and the adjacent posts don't, the fence section between them torques, the rails crack or separate, and gates fall completely out of alignment.
 By spring, what looked like a solid fence in October looks like a war casualty.

 The Right Way to Set a Post in NH

-- Dig to at least 48 inches below finished grade โ deeper if you're on high ground or in the northern part of the state
+1. Dig below the local frost line โ€” deeper if you're on high ground or in the northern part of the state

-- Add 4โ6 inches of crushed stone (3/4-inch gravel) at the bottom for drainage โ standing water at the base rots wood and accelerates heave on concrete
+2. Add 4โ€“6 inches of crushed stone (3/4-inch gravel) at the bottom for drainage โ€” standing water at the base rots wood and accelerates heave on concrete

-- Set the post and brace it plumb
+3. Set the post and brace it plumb

-- Pour concrete around the post, slightly crowning the top so water drains away from the base rather than pooling
+4. Pour concrete around the post, slightly crowning the top so water drains away from the base rather than pooling

-- Let concrete cure for at least 24 hours before attaching rails and panels โ ideally 48 hours in cold weather
+5. Let concrete cure for at least 24 hours before attaching rails and panels โ€” ideally 48 hours in cold weather

 Use Only Ground-Contact Rated Pressure-Treated Lumber

-In-ground fence posts must be ground-contact rated pressure-treated lumber โ look for the .40 or .60 retention level stamp on the wood.
-Above-ground rated (.25 retention) or standard untreated lumber will rot within 5โ7 years when buried, even with concrete.
+In-ground fence posts must be ground-contact rated pressure-treated lumber โ€” look for the .40 or .60 retention level stamp on the wood.
+Above-ground rated (.25 retention) or standard untreated lumber will rot within 5โ€“7 years when buried, even with concrete.
 Most fence failures we see from other installers come from posts set at the wrong depth, wrong lumber grade, or both.

 Why Contractors Cut Corners on Post Depth

-Digging to 48 inches in New Hampshire is hard work, especially in granite soil or ledge.
-A contractor who sets posts at 24โ30 inches can quote you less, get the job done faster, and the fence looks identical on day one.
-But 18 months later โ after two freeze-thaw cycles โ that fence starts to move.
+Digging below the frost line in New Hampshire is hard work, especially in granite soil or ledge.
+A contractor who sets posts shallow can quote you less, get the job done faster, and the fence looks identical on day one.
+But 18 months later โ€” after two freeze-thaw cycles โ€” that fence starts to move.
 By year three, you're calling someone to fix it.

 The only way to verify post depth is to ask your contractor directly and check your contract.
 Our written estimates specify post depth explicitly.
 If a contractor won't put it in writing, that's your answer.